AshwagAlmsrohi/Communicate-Data-Findings/README.md

 https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv

 # Summary and Conclusion
-In the exploration, I found that the borrower APR is negatively correlated with original loan amount.
-At different size of the loan amount, the APR has a large range, but the range of APR decrease with the increase of loan amount.
-The borrower APR also decreases with the increasingly better rating.
-Borrowers with the best Prosper ratings have the lowest APR.
-It means that the Prosper rating has a strong effect on borrower APR.
-Interestingly, the relationship between borrower APR and loan amount turns from negative to slightly positive when the Prosper ratings are increased from HR to A or better.
-This is may because people with A or AA ratings tend to borrow more money, increasting APR could prevent them borrow even more and maximize the profit.
-But people with lower ratings tend to borrow less money, decreasing APR could encourage them to borrow more.
-I also found that the borrower APR decrease with the increase of borrow term for people with HR-C raings.
-But for people with B-AA ratings, the APR increase with the increase of borrow term.

-Outside of the main variables of interest, I found that the loan amount is positively correlated with the stated monthly income, it makes sense since borrowers with more monthly income could loan more money.
-The loan amount is also increased with the increase of loan term.
-I also found that borrowers with better ratings have larger monthly income and loan amount.
-Employed, self-employed and full time borrowers have more monthly income and loan amount than part-time, retired and not employed borrowers.
-There is a interaction between categorical term and Prosper rating features.
-For loan amount, there is a interaction between term and rating.
-With better Prosper rating, the loan amount of all  terms increases, the increase amplitude of loan amount between terms also becomes larger.
+In the exploration,
+-The borrower APR is negatively correlated with original loan amount.
+-LoanStatus of all Borrowers are with current and completed state.
+-The range of APR decrease with the increase of loan amount .
+- Borrowers with the best Prosper ratings have the lowest APR.
+- EmploymentStatus of all Borrowers are with Employed State Majority of the loan applicants are from 50K to 75K range with emloyeed status.
+- Applicants with incomerange of 50K to 75K range have their prosper rating falling under AA, A, B and C.
+- With better Prosper rating, the loan amount of all terms increases, the increase amplitude of loan amount between terms also becomes larger.

 # Variable Defintions
 Taken from our Prosper Loan Data - Columns Definitions.csv that was provided with the dataset I will now define the individual variables i have selected for my analysis: